 Yet how do we feel towards an animal, let alone a wild animal or wildlife that’s suffering?
 I believe most of us are empathetic and hate seeing any animal suffer, whether it’s our own pet or a wild animal.
 When we see a deer that’s been hit by a car we can sense its pain as sharply and as non-distinguishably as if our own dog or cat was injured.

 Helping a wild animal in need can have legitimate concerns such as the spread of zoonotic diseases which can be passed from animal to person or the animal rightfully defending itself and injuring us as we try to help it.

 Speciesism is the practice of discriminating against certain animals on the sole basis of their species.
 I’ve always felt that all animals are an extension of us and the way we treat certain species worse than others is inherently wrong.
 Does a species we consider to be “wild” suffer or feel pain any less than our own pet dog or cat?

 I believe that all species deserve our respect, no matter whether they are domesticated or wild or a preferred species or not.

-As with other important topics, as we pan back to look at wildlife management practices from the viewpoint of federal and statewide levels, we can see that our personal views can be wildly different from the views of our government.
+As with other important topics, as we can look at wildlife management practices from the viewpoint of federal and statewide levels, we can see that our personal views can be wildly different from the views of our government.
 The truth is that there are few resources available to helping wildlife beyond federal and statewide protections – of which are very valuable.
 Despite these protections, providing care for sick or injured wildlife is still especially difficult to do.

 I predict that the topic of wildlife management practices will gain increasing importance as we continue to expand and our actions to the planet intentionally and unintentionally continue to impact the many species we share our home with.